Accessibility and Inclusion

 • We have a quiet room in the Sanctuary for those finding it helpful to experience the service from a separate space.

-• Hearing devices, large print programs and large-print Siddurim (prayer books) are available in the Sanctuary.
+• Assisted listening devices, large-print programs and large-print Siddurim (prayer books) are available in the Sanctuary.

 • Magnifying devices are available to borrow during services.

-ReelAbilities: Each year, the Inclusion Committee teams up with the Pozez Jewish Community Center in hosting a film for the ReelAbilities Film Festival.
+ReelAbilities Film Festival: Each year, the Inclusion and Accessibilty Committee teams up with the Pozez Jewish Community Center to host a film screening and panel discussion as part of the ReelAbilities Film Festival: Greater Washington, which is dedicated to promoting awareness of people with disabilities through film.

 “Kehilot” are Temple Rodef Shalom’s identity-based micro-communities within our larger congregation.
 Our kehilot are for those who identify as members of the communities of LGBTQIA+, Jews of Color and Jews by Choice.
 Please click here to read more.